G.I. Joe: Retaliation is the second live-action adaptation of the Real American Hero franchise. How would we grade this film’s collectibility?

 In a rare instance of similarity, Duke is killed early in the movie, much like what was supposed to take place in the original G.I.
 Joe animated movie.
 However, plans changed, after it was delayed and critical response to Hasbro’s other animated movie simultaneously released, Transformers: The Movie, when Optimus Prime was killed.
 Backlash resulted in a rewrite of the script, much like Retaliation, which Channing Tatum’s role was expanded before Duke’s death.

 Director Jon M. Chu effectively writes off the majority of the main characters who fans cared about… and killed off the rest by movie’s end.
 There were few to start with and even fewer at its conclusion.
-In the end, Director Chu should stick with his day job: directing Justin Bieber or Step Up movies, since he’s way out of his league with this snoozefest.
+In the end, Director Chu should stick with his day job: Either directing Justin Bieber or the Step Up movies, since he’s way out of his league with this snoozefest.

 Bad acting, bad writing, bad directing and even bad publicity.
 Even Anthony Petrie gets it with this Retaliation poster, something much better than the “official” ones floating around.
 It’s obvious he’s a fan.